 Get naked (figuratively, of course) and return to the fabric of the restaurant’s concept.
 We don’t often know what’s under the “appealing” surface until a layer or two is peeled back.
 What is sometimes the hardest, is when we see things how they used to be (oh, our youth!), but things have changed when we weren’t looking, and the outside world looks back at us differently.

-Ensure everybody, from the dishwasher to the meat-delivery guy, to the hostess to the general manager, understands what we do and why we do it- and what we really look like while we’re doing it.
+Ensure everybody, from the dishwasher to the fish-delivery guy, to the hostess to the general manager, understands what we do and why we do it- and what we really look like while we’re doing it.
 We all must all be believers.
 There’s got to be a why that’s bigger than the job, the paycheck or future personal advancement.
-This why is us in our most honest form.
-Only when we’re naked can we see what shapes each guest’s most personal, even subconcious moments, when they’re with us.
+This “why” is us in our most honest form.
+Only when we’re naked can we see what shapes each guest’s most personal, even unaware moments, when they’re with us.

 Now that you know what you look like naked, everybody on the team needs to join in